Upcoming events.

 Click here to sign up, at least one week prior to the program.
 Please include the ages and first names of participating kids as well as any relevant allergies or other special considerations we should know in advance.

-Exploring Historic Textile Production Series
+Exploring Historic Textile Series

 This program series is sponsored by the Haverhill Cultural Council and the Mass Cultural Council!
+This summer we’ll be Exploring Historic Textiles.

 Preschool Storytime